Cybolic/tailwindcss-aspect-ratio-pseudo/README.md

 # Aspect Ratio Plugin for Tailwind CSS (pseudo-element version)

+Based on [tailwindcss-aspect-ratio](https://github.com/webdna/tailwindcss-aspect-ratio).
+Re-written to use pseudo-elements and support the minimum-height-aspect-ratio trick.

 ## Requirements

 This plugin requires Tailwind CSS 1.2 or later.
 If your project uses an older version of Tailwind, you should install the latest 2.x version of this plugin (`npm install tailwindcss-aspect-ratio@2.x`).